How a CMO can build an effective marketing analytics system

 Why marketing directors need analytics

-What is analytics?
+What is marketing analytics?
 It’s a tool by which a company evaluates what generates profit.
 However, analytics itself doesn’t directly bring income to the business.
 With analytics, the Chief Marketing Officer (CMO) can only get various reports in order to draw conclusions and make decisions.

 Let’s take an example from our practice at OWOX.
 The usual task for a CMO is to execute an online advertising sales plan.
 How can analytics be useful in this case?
 Analysts might provide Google Analytics reports, ad cost data only from Google Ads, and data for online transactions on the website that doesn’t match the data from the CRM.
 As a result, calculating ROAS will be tough.